Powercoder64/TAA-GCN/README.md

   Korban, Matthew, Peter Youngs, and Scott T. Acton.
 "TAA-GCN: A temporally aware Adaptive Graph Convolutional Network for age estimation."
 Pattern Recognition 134 (2023): 109066.
   ```

+Currently, this repository only includes the data and model for the UTKFace dataset since it is the only public age dataset that includes both face and body.
+We might add the data and models for face-only datasets as well.